How to Transform Your Virtual Summit into an Endless Supply of Content

-Marketing organizations hosting virtual conferences for sales have become focused too much on the live day/live event.
+Marketing organizations hosting virtual summits for sales have become focused too much on the live day/live event.
 Most treat the virtual conference as a one-and-done event aside from leaving the virtual environment on-demand for a short period after the live day(s) are over.

-Virtual conferences are the Swiss army knife of content creation.
+Virtual Summits are the Swiss army knife of content creation.
 Successful marketers shift the paradigm of the live event.
 They realize that the real value is not just the number of people that register and attend the live event.
 It is in the content produced during the virtual conference.
 It is the awareness that you’re creating throughout the event and the rich set of takeaways, comments and soundbites that you can get out of the content itself.
 Virtual conferences are goldmines of marketing assets.
 There are so many different nuggets of content to use based on needs, audience and delivery channel.
 Successful marketers take four to five months to plan and prepare for a virtual conference and then leverage all of the great content from the event for the following 18 – 24 months.

 Content and key takeaways from virtual conferences can be leveraged after the event and repurposed in other formats such as videos, blog posts, articles and tip sheets.